LiorKogan/V1/README.md

 ## The Property Graph Data Model

 _Data_ is a representation of _information_.
-A _data element_ (_datum_) is an atomic unit of data, hence, an atomic unit of representation of information.
-A _[data model](https://en.wikipedia.org/wiki/Data_model)_ specifies the semantics and defines the structure of data elements and the relationships between them.
+A _data element_ (_datum_) is an atomic unit of data, hence corresponds to a basic unit of information.
+A _[data model](https://en.wikipedia.org/wiki/Data_model)_ specifies the semantics, defines the structure of data elements, and delineates the interrelationships among them.

 A data model consists of: